Financially reviewed by Patrick Flood, CFA.

 - Those looking for a 529 account.

-- Options contracts, FOREX, or crypto traders.
+- Options contracts or FOREX traders.

 M1 Finance Account Types